 By recognising and meeting the diverse needs of all residents, embedding good practice in inclusive design, and prioritising accessibility and healthy lifestyles, the Bristol Temple Quarter redevelopment will deliver so much for Bristol and its communities: new businesses and innovation, thousands of jobs, affordable homes, and green and welcoming streets in connected, sustainable neighbourhoods.

 Crucially, it aims to create a space worthy of a modern, thriving Bristol - a place where people can live, work, study, shop, socialise and enjoy for generations to come.

-10,000 homes passengers passing each year through a world-class rail interchange annual uplift to the city economy
+homes

 22M